-- Promptly notify the SEC staff via email (IM-EmergencyRelief@sec.gov) of its intent to rely on the Investment Company Act Order and provide a brief description of the reasons why it needs to file a Form N-23C-2 notice fewer than 30 days in advance of the date set by the fund for calling or redeeming the securities of which it is the issuer; - Ensure that the filing of the notice on an abbreviated time frame is permitted under relevant state law and the fund's governing documents (i.e., the timing of the notice must also comply with the notice periods in the contracts and organizational documents governing the security); and
+- Promptly notify the SEC staff via email (IM-EmergencyRelief@sec.gov) of its intent to rely on the Investment Company Act Order; - Ensure that the filing of the notice on an abbreviated time frame is permitted under relevant state law and the fund's governing documents (i.e., the timing of the notice must also comply with the notice periods in the contracts and organizational documents governing the security); and

-- The notice must contain all of the information required by Rule 23c-2 and must be filed with the SEC prior to: - Any call or redemption of existing securities; - o The commencement of any offering of replacement securities; and - Providing notification to the existing shareholders whose securities are being called or redeemed.
+- The notice must contain all of the information required by Rule 23c-2 and must be filed with the SEC prior to: - ° Any call or redemption of existing securities; - ° The commencement of any offering of replacement securities; and - ° Providing notification to the existing shareholders whose securities are being called or redeemed.

-The Investment Company Act Order limits relief concerning the timing of Form N-23C-2 filings to the period of March 13, 2020 to June 15, 2020.
+In the superseding exemptive order issued on March 25, 2020, the SEC removed the prior requirement that a regulated fund state in the email to the SEC staff why it needs to file the notice fewer than 30 days from the call or redemption date.
+The Investment Company Act Order limits relief concerning the timing of Form N-23C-2 filings to the period of March 13, 2020 to August 15, 2020 (extended from the original expiration date of June 15, 2020).